Yuki1XD/PI----2026/README.md

 ## LGPD & Data Privacy Compliance

-Because this application processes **Sensitive Personal Data** (*dados pessoais sensíveis*) regarding health and medical history, privacy by design was a core requirement of this project in compliance with Brazilian Federal Law nº 13.709/2018 (LGPD).
+Because this application processes **Sensitive Personal Data** (*dados pessoais sensíveis*), privacy by design was a core requirement of this project in compliance with Brazilian Federal Law nº 13.709/2018 (LGPD).

 ## Tech Stack